 Transfection of HEK293 cells

-Grow HEK293 cells to 70% confluence in supplemented DMEM medium (10% bovine fetal serum, 1x glutamate supplement, 1x antibiotic/antimycotic) in 15 cm culture dishes.
+Grow HEK293 cells to 70% confluence in supplemented DMEM medium (10% bovine fetal serum, 1x glutamate supplement, 1x antibiotic/antimycotic) in 15 cm culture dishes at 37 ºC.

 Change the medium to transfection buffer.

 Prepare the PEI-DNA mixture for transfection.
 Use two different 15 cm conical tubes to dilute DNA and PEI 25 K, respectively.
 Dilute 20 μg of plasmid DNA in a final volume of 500 μL in one tube.
 Dilute 60 μg of linear PEI 25K in a final volume of 500 μL in the other tube.
 Incubate at room temperature for 5 min.